coyote240/resume/src/resume.md

 *January 2017 - October 2017*

 * Lead and mentored a cross-functional team of developers, testers and product managers to plan, develop and deploy the ThinkTank flagship application.
-* Through white-board review, pull requests and face-to-face interaction, helped to establish an elevated standard for code and architecture quality.
-* Introduced git-flow as a process for managing commits, resulting in a drastic reduction in lost developer time due to broken builds.
 * Worked with CFO and Product Management to establish, review and ratify the total of ThinkTank's security policies.
-* Engaged with third-party penetration testing company to perform tests on multiple applications.
-* Managed static and dynamic analysis of application code using Veracode.
-* Triaged, assigned and performed remediation of security flaws as they were found.
 * Negotiated and consolidated security software contracts, resulting in ~25k annual software and contractor savings.
 * Assisted the CFO in preparing ThinkTank for SOC2 Readiness Assessment.
-* Engaged with ThinkTank clients on security matters, including addressing contract concerns.

-Aided management with significant reductions in the workforce until, ultimately, being reduced myself.

 **Technology stack:** Angular2/4, Node.js, Docker, Amazon AWS (ECS, S3,
         Inspector), Typescript, Veracode, AlertLogic, Bash, Python